"Capital Obsolescence and Agricultural Productivity" August 2017 [paper][online appendix]

 "Aggregate Fluctuations and the Industry Structure of the US Economy" December 2017 [paper][online appendix] submitted

-In multisector economies, changes in intermediate input trade are key to determine amplification properties of sectorial and neutral shocks.
-I document that the cost shares of intermediate inputs produced by the equipment sector correlate positively with GDP, whereas those produced by the consumption sector correlate negatively with GDP.
-I extend the two sector model by Greenwood et al. (1988) to allow for intermediate goods trade and endogenous cost share fluctuations.
-When the model mimics the cyclicality of cost shares documented in the data, technology shock amplification is stronger than when cost shares are fixed.
-Heterogeneity in substitutability across sectors generates disparities in the role of investment specific and neutral shocks vis-a-vis the common substitutability framework used in the literature.
+In a two-sector economy, changes in intermediate input trade as reflected in cost share fluctuations are key to determine amplification properties of investment-specific and neutral shocks.
+I document that the cost shares of intermediate inputs produced by the equipment sector correlate positively with GDP, whereas those of inputs produced by the consumption sector correlate negatively with GDP.
+I extend the two sector model by Greenwood et al. (1988) to allow for intermediate goods trade and show that the documented correlations can be used to discipline heterogeneous elasticities of substitution in intermediate inputs across sectors.
+Heterogeneity in substitutability generates disparities in the amplification properties of investment-specific and neutral shocks vis-a-vis the common substitutability framework used in the multi-sector literature, as well as stronger shock amplification relative to a constant cost share economy.

 "Industry Dynamics, Investment and Uncertainty" September 2016 [paper][online appendix] New version coming soon

 (previously circulated as "Industry Dynamics, Investment and Business Cycles")

 I study allocative efficiency in a stochastic general equilibrium economy where heterogeneous firms make dynamic decisions on entry, exit and technology; operate non-convex production technologies; and compete monopolistically.
 While previous literature associated factor misallocation to marginal product dispersion, I show that in general, it is not a sufficient statistic for production efficiency.
 The observed dispersion depends on equilibrium firm churning, firm's market power, and the degree of uncertainty firms face.
 I characterize the efficient allocation and its decentralization for a calibrated economy to the US manufacturing sector.
 Changes in entry, exit and technology upgrade explain most of the productivity gains under the optimal policy.

 (previously circulated as "Federal Reserve Forecasts: Asymmetry and State-Dependence")